 The delay in the watercourse (transtime) in days is determined by the length of the watercourse (rivlen) and the water's maximum velocity (rivvel).
 The maximum velocity is a general parameter with unit m/s.
 The delay in the river is dependent on subbasin land area if the default river length is used.
-The delay is a pure translation.
-The delay is divided into whole days (ttday) and parts of the day (ttpart) (if the time step is daily, other wise the division is made into whole and fractions of that time step).
+The delay is a pure translation unless the parameter damp is set.
+The pure delay is divided into whole days (ttday) and parts of the day (ttpart) (if the time step is daily, other wise the division is made into whole and fractions of that time step).
 In the following description daily time step is assumed.